jodolrui/glue/README.md

 return { foo };
 ```

-can be imported into another part of the same component using function `exposed`:
+can be imported into another part **of the same component** calling function `exposed()`:

 ```js
 const { foo } = exposed();
 ```

-Notice that function `exposed` takes no parameters when importing from the same component.

-To import from another component, `exposed` has to take one parameter:
+To import **from another** component `exposed` has to take one parameter:

 ```js
 const { foo } = exposed("Foobar");
 ```

-This parameter in `exposed(name)` is:
+This parameter is:

 * The `name` of the component to import from (i.e. `"Foobar"`).

 It's important to know that both components must to be created with function `compose` in order to work.

+Notice that only previously exposed elements can be imported, so that order of component mounting and, order of parts in the array passed to function `compose`, are determining.

 ## Limitations on the use of functions 'expose' and 'exposed'